dergigi/dergigi.github.io/bitcoin/_posts/2019-01-11-economic-teachings-of-bitcoin.markdown

 tax because in the end governments profit from it while everyone else ends up paying the price.

-> \"I do not think it is an exaggeration to say history is largely a
+> "I do not think it is an exaggeration to say history is largely a
 > history of inflation, and usually of inflations engineered by
-> governments for the gain of governments.\"
+> governments for the gain of governments."
 > <cite>[Friedrich Hayek][1]</cite>

 So far, all government-controlled currencies have eventually been